Blackpool for me is all about the Blackpool illuminations.

-The illuminations in Blackpool is an annual light festival that has been happening in Blackpool since 1879.
+The Blackpool illuminations is an annual light festival that has been happening in Blackpool since 1879.
 It is an autumn event and this year the lights were switched on 31st August and will be turned off 4th November 2018.

-The lights came on at about 7pm, but as it is still early September it doesn’t get dark until after 8pm.
+The remote led tea lights came on at about 7pm, but as it is still early September it doesn’t get dark until after 8pm.

 This is a free event however they do ask for donations as it costs £2.4 million to stage!!